valencik/mastersAPSC/documents/thesis/thesis.md

 ## Visualizations

 Visualizations provide a summary of data at a glance.
-Consider Figure {@fig:nsrhisto}, it quickly demonstrates that the majority of NSR entries were published in the last 50 years.
+Consider Figure @fig:nsrhisto, it quickly demonstrates that the majority of NSR entries were published in the last 50 years.

 ![A histogram of all NSR entries published from 1896 to 2014](images/NSRyearlyhistogram.pdf){#fig:nsrhisto}